evanap003300/VoiceWorkoutLogger_WebApp/README.md

 # AI Workout Logger

-## Note: Trying to fix my backend so it host's correctly
+## Note: Trying to fix my backend so it hosts correctly

 Save time logging your workouts with AI-powered voice transcription.